Tobsoft/HTL_onboard/README.md

   - `mode`: The mode to set (0 for HEX, 1 for LED stripe, 2 for RGB).
   - `state`: The state to set the mode to (true for active, false for inactive).

-- `void cfgSwitches(int switch1Threshold, int switch2Threshold, int switch12Min, int switch12Max)`
+- `void cfgSwitches(int switch1Threshold, int switch2Threshold, int switch12Threshold)`
   - Configures the switch thresholds.
+  - Sets the thresholds for switch 1, switch 2, and both switches pressed.
   - `switch1Threshold`: Threshold for switch 1.
   - `switch2Threshold`: Threshold for switch 2.
-  - `switch12Min`: Minimum threshold for both switches pressed.
-  - `switch12Max`: Maximum threshold for both switches pressed.
+  - `switch12Threshold`: Threshold for both switches pressed.

 - `void updateMultiplex()`
   - Updates all displays.
 Call this function in loop().